Farbfetzen/Minefields/README.md

 ## Info

-This project is licensed under the GNU GPL v3.
+This project is licensed under the MIT license.
 See file LICENSE for details.
 All graphics made by me using [Pyxel Edit](http://pyxeledit.com).
 The font freesansbold.ttf which comes with pygame is licensed under the GNU GPLv3 with a font exception.